How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 Each mL of clear, colourless solution contains 6 mg of liraglutide.
 Nonmedicinal ingredients: disodium phosphate dihydrate, propylene glycol, phenol, and water for injection.

 How should I use this medication?

-The recommended adult starting dose of liraglutide is 0.6 mg daily injected subcutaneously (under the skin) on your stomach area (abdomen), upper thigh, or upper arm, exactly as instructed by your doctor or diabetes educator.
+The recommended starting dose of liraglutide is 0.6 mg daily injected subcutaneously (under the skin) on your stomach area (abdomen), upper thigh, or upper arm, exactly as instructed by your doctor or diabetes educator.
 It can be injected at any time of the day, without regard to meals.
 After one week, your doctor may increase the dose to 1.2 mg once daily.
 If needed, your doctor may increase the dose again in one week to 1.8 mg once daily.
-Do not change your dose unless your doctor had told you to do so.
+Do not change your dose unless your doctor has told you to do so.